Loading…

 What is ATED?

-ATED was introduced in the 2013 Finance Act and is aimed at deterring the holding of high value UK residential properties within a corporate structure.
-It works by imposing a fixed annual charge based on the value of your enveloped property.
+Annual Tax on Enveloped Dwellings was introduced in the 2013 Finance Act as a measure to deter the holding of high-value residential properties within a corporate structure (e.g. a UK limited company).
+It works by imposing a fixed annual charge based on the value of the property held.

-Unlike other UK tax regimes, the ATED tax year runs from 1 April to 31 March and requires your return to be submitted at the start of the annual period, rather than after the end of the year (which is the case for most other UK tax filings).
-Failure to submit an ATED return or make payment on time can result in penalties and interest charges.
+The ATED tax year runs from 1 April to 31 March and, unlike other UK tax regimes, requires returns to be submitted at the start of the annual period rather than the end.
+Failure to submit an ATED return on time will result in penalties and interest charges.

 2023/24 compliance